Logiqx/gpx-ideas/docs/gpx/proposal/garmin.md

 #### GPX 1.0

-The GPX 1.0 validator is not particularly strict.
+The GPX 1.0 import is not particularly strict.

 It allows the following misdemeanors in GPX 1.0 files: